What is a Function?

 The first column represents all the numbers you put into the machine.
 These are the x values of your function.
 The second column (on the right) is all the numbers that the machine will give you after adding 1.
 These are the y values of your function.

-To solve a function for its y value, input a given number into the function.
+To solve a function for its y value, also written as f(x), input a given number into the function.
 We do this by replacing all the values of x in the function with the number given to us in the question.

 Here’s an example: